symfony/symfony-docs/components/http_foundation/session_configuration.rst

 Save Handler Proxy
 ~~~~~~~~~~~~~~~~~~

+A Save Handler Proxy is basically a wrapper around a Save Handler that was
+introduced to support seamlessly the migration from PHP 5.3 to PHP 5.4+.
+It
+further creates an extension point from where custom logic can be added that
+works independently of which handler is being wrapped inside.

 There are two kinds of save handler class proxies which inherit from
 :class:`Symfony\\Component\\HttpFoundation\\Session\\Storage\\Handler\\AbstractProxy`:
 they are :class:`Symfony\\Component\\HttpFoundation\\Session\\Storage\\Handler\\NativeProxy`